By Bill Tuttle, Explorer RV Insurance Agency

+It depends.
 Are you cooking your meals at home or eating at restaurants?
-Are you renting pay-per-view movies or enjoying a free concert in the park?
+How about renting pay-per-view movies or enjoying a free concert in the park?
 Are you hunting down the best fuel prices along the way or just filling up whenever your tank is low?
 These examples represent a few of the choices that make a big difference in your monthly budget, regardless of your address.

-Cost comparison — For a true comparison between living in a residential property and living in an RV, start with a cost-comparison table.
+For a true comparison between living in a residential property and living in an RV, start with a cost-comparison table.
 Make a table with three columns.
 The first column is for name of the expense.
 The second column is for current costs associated with a typical residence.
-The third column represents costs incurred living in an RV full time.
-It may take some time to fill in each cell of the table, but once you do, you should have an accurate snapshot of the difference living in an RV full time would make.
+The third column represents costs incurred living in an RV full-time.
+It may take some time to fill in each cell of the table, but once you do, you should have an accurate snapshot of the difference living in an RV full-time would make.
 Keep in mind that some items will be relevant to an RV but not a residence, and vice versa.

-Confined space — Besides expense difference, consider the other factors associated with full-time RV living.
+Besides expense difference, consider the other factors associated with full-time RV living.
 With limited space, some people may feel uncomfortable, especially when it’s their only home.
 Will you be living alone, with a companion, children or a pet?
 Interactions between people can become quickly strained in close quarters.
-It might be wise to try a trial period in the RV before making a final decision to go full time.
+It might be wise to try a trial period in the RV before making a final decision to go full-time.

 • Available services — Not every RV park has a full range of services.
-Electricity, water, sewage, cable, dumping and Internet may be available but, as a rule, the more provided services, the higher the cost.
+Electricity, water, sewage/dumping, cable, and Wi-Fi may be available but, as a rule, the more provided services, the higher the cost.

 • Volunteer or part-time work — You may be able to eliminate your parking expense altogether if you help out.
 Assisting with reservations, repairs or grounds maintenance can often significantly reduce your expenses.